Love on a Saturday Night

 Love on a Saturday Night is a London Weekend Television produced game show that aired on ITV between 7 February and 22 May 2004.
 It was a replacement show for Blind Date, and lasted only two series before being axed.

 The first episode, which was broadcast live, was watched by 5.1 million viewers.
 An episode in the second series was watched by 3.8 million viewers.

 Format

 The main game

 Similarly to Blind Date, the main round would be based in the middle of the studio where either three men or three women (it would alternate each week) would be wearing different coloured masks and known as Mr Red/Miss Ruby, Mr Blue/Miss Sapphire, Mr Green/Miss Emerald, then the person asking the questions would be standing to one side of them with Davina.

 Celebrity dating

 Other features included celebrity dates.
 This was a chance for a member of the audience to be surprised and go on a date with a celebrity.
-Some of the celebrities included were: Jodie Marsh, Sam Nixon, Mark Owen, Shobna Gulati, Sally Lindsay, Richard Blackwood, Tony Blackburn, Ronan Keating, Terri Dwyer, Nicki Chapman and the members of British five-piece boy band V.
+Some of the celebrities included were: Rebecca Loos, Jodie Marsh, Sam Nixon, Mark Owen, Shobna Gulati, Sally Lindsay, Richard Blackwood, Tony Blackburn, Ronan Keating, Terri Dwyer, Nicki Chapman and the members of British five-piece boy band V.